Cabbages Cabbage, Mustard & Turnip Greens

 • B. sativus - Radishes.

-The major cultivars of heading cabbage are f. alba (white) and f. rubra (red) but there are numerous varieties of each.
+Heading Cabbages [Brassica oleracea Groups capitata and Gemmifera] include two major cultivars: alba (white) and rubra (red), but there are numerous varieties of each.
 Categorization is not always clear - for instance, there's a continuum of varieties from white cabbage to savoy cabbage.

-Brussels Sprouts - [B. oleracea Group Gemmifera] Brussels Sprouts
+Long Stem of Brussels Sprouts [B. oleracea Group Gemmifera]

 This cabbage grows a large fibrous central stem with large collard-like leaves radiating from it.
 When those leaves become old they yellow and fall off, and are replaced not by new leaves but by small cabbage heads radiating out from the main stem just above the leaf scar.
 Cabbages of this type may have been known in Roman times, but they first became a major crop in Belgium around 1590.